kube-burner/kube-burner/docs/contributing/index.md

 ## Install

-To install kube-burner in local, just execute `sudo make install`, once finished the kube-burner binary should be available across the system.
+To install kube-burner in local, just execute `make install`.
+Once finished the kube-burner binary should be available across the system.

+!!!
+Note
+    If the above command fails either use `sudo` or try running it as `root`.

 ## Making changes relevant to OCP wrapper (.i.e. [kube-burner-ocp](https://github.com/kube-burner/kube-burner-ocp))